SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-basics/spring-cloud-stream-basics.md

 Duration: 0:02:00

 ✅ Hopefully this codelab showed you how easy it can be to create event-driven microservices using Spring Cloud Stream.
 Note that you didn't have to learn any messaging APIs as the Cloud Stream Binder abstracts them from you!
+✅ Move on to the [Spring Cloud Stream Beyond the Basics](https://codelabs.solace.dev/codelabs/spring-cloud-stream-beyond/#0) codelab.
 ✅ Learn how to generate Cloud Stream apps using AsyncAPI [here](https://codelabs.solace.dev/codelabs/design-to-code-workshop/#0).
 ✅ Learn how to publish to dynamic topics using Spring Cloud Stream by a sample [here](https://github.com/SolaceSamples/solace-samples-spring/blob/master/cloud-stream-dynamic-destination-processor/src/main/java/com/solace/samples/spring/scs/DynamicDestinationProcessor.java).

 ![solly_wave](img/solly_wave.webp)